joohing/optimering-eksamen/approx_algos-search_heuristics/lec27.md

 (TODO read up on "Speeding up k-OPT" list, incl neighbour lists)

+### Iterated LK

+Do new search after you are done from a starting point one 4-OPT move away.
+(What is a double bridge move?)

 ## Metropolis algorithm and Simulated Annealing

 Allow bad move with probability.
 "Temperature" as in LLMs.